Analysis: The Opening of European Markets to Competition: The Root Cause of Soaring Electricity Prices

 More than 20 years ago, the electricity market in France was opened up to competition.
 Article 90of the 1957 Treaty of Rome mandated this opening, which was ultimately formalized under a1996 European directive.
 This directive provided for gradual competition and marked the end of EDF’s monopoly: other suppliers must be able to sell electricity to both households and businesses.

 Very quickly, the European Commission’s Directorate-General for Competition concluded that there was insufficient competition, with too few alternative electricity suppliers.
-France, which came under particular scrutiny, responded by passing the New Organization of the Electricity Market Act (NOME)in 2010,a movewelcomed by the Ministry of Finance, then led by Christine Lagarde.
+France, which came under particular scrutiny, responded by passing the 2010 law on the New Organization of the Electricity Market (known asthe NOME law), whichwas welcomed by the French Ministry of Finance (Bercy), then led by Christine Lagarde.
 Two mechanisms were then introduced in France: Regulated Access to Historic Nuclear Energy (ARENH) and a new method for calculating Regulated Electricity Sales Tariffs (TRVE), which are the prices at which the incumbent operator, EDF, must sell electricity.

 Their rationale is rooted in the work of economists William Baumol, John Panzar, and Robert Willig, and inthe bookthey published in 1982 on the “contestability” of markets.
 The idea?
-If it is not possible to challenge a market leader’s dominance, prices will remain higher than the optimal level achieved in a competitive market.
-The priority would therefore be to ensure that entry (as well as exit) into markets remains free and unrestricted, and that potential competitors benefit from the same economic conditions for production as established firms.
+If it is not possible to challenge a market participant’s dominance, prices will remain higher than the optimal level achieved in a competitive market.
+The priority, therefore, would be to ensure that entry into (as well as exit from) markets remains free and unrestricted, and that potential competitors benefit from the same economic conditions of production as incumbent firms.

-This idyllic vision of the ARENH remains highly questionable, however, when the system is evaluated in light of another well-known phenomenon that economists call the “double markup.”
+This idyllic view of ARENH remains highly debatable, however, if we evaluate the system from the perspective of another well-known phenomenon that economists call the “double markup.”
 In the past, EDF sold its electricity directly to consumers at a price that reflected production costs.
-Now, EDF sells its electricity to suppliers—the first margin—who in turn resell it to consumers—the second margin—which clearly seems to be a source of inefficiencies.
+Now, EDF sells its electricity to suppliers—the first markup—who in turn resell it to consumers—the second markup—which clearly seems to be a source of inefficiencies.

-In implementing this new system, the regulator undoubtedly gambled that the supposed benefits of competition would eventually prevail and drive prices down; unfortunately, that did not happen.
+In implementing this new system, the regulator certainly gambled that the supposed benefits of competition would ultimately prevail and drive prices down; unfortunately, that did not happen.

-That’s not all: the 2010 NOME Act went a step further by establishing a new method for calculating TRVEs, again with the aim of making it easier for competitors to enter the market.
+That's not all: the 2010 NOME Act required going a step further by establishing a new method for calculating TRVEs, again with the aim of making it easier for competitors to enter the market.

-“The economic contestability that the new tariff-setting mechanism is intended to ensure consists of the ability of an existing or new competitor to EDF in the electricity supply market to offer, within that market, rates that are equal to or lower than the regulated tariffs.”
+“The economic contestability that the new tariff-setting mechanism is intended to ensure consists of the ability of a competitor to EDF—whether already present in or entering the electricity supply market—to offer prices on that market that are equal to or lower than the regulated tariffs.”

 A new method for calculating TRVEs, known as the “stacking” method, has been developed.
-This involves incorporating the procurement costs of alternative electricity suppliers into the calculation, thereby linking TRVEs to wholesale electricity prices.
+This involves incorporating the procurement costs of alternative electricity suppliers into the calculation and, consequently, linking TRVEs to electricity prices on wholesale markets.
 This amounts to indirectly calculating the TRVE increases necessary for competitors to be competitive and enter the market.

 In other words, the TRVE rates that EDF offers its customers are no longer tied to its production costs but are now linked to competitors’ procurement costs.
-The TRVE rates thus effectively become a benchmark price against which competitors can compete (this is referred to as “tariff contestability”).
+The TRVE rates thus become, in a sense, a fixed price against which competitors can compete (this is referred to as “tariff contestability”).
 This seems like an anomaly.

 FUNDAMENTAL REFORM OR JUST PATCHWORK SOLUTIONS?

 In response to the sharp rise in electricity prices since June 2022, additional measures have been implemented to stabilize the market.
-The ARENH scheme wasextendedas of April1, and EDF is now required to sell 120 TWh to competitors (equivalent to one-third of its nuclear production).
-At the same time, the government has implemented a price cap thatlimits the increase in TRVE tojust4%, at an estimated cost to the public treasury of over 20 billion euros.
+The ARENH program wasextendedas of April1, and EDF is now required to sell 120 TWh to competitors (equivalent to one-third of its nuclear production).
+At the same time, the government has implemented a rate cap thatlimits the increase in TRVE tojust4%, at an estimated cost to the public treasury of more than 20 billion euros.

-Nevertheless, the system appears to us to have shown significant limitations.
+Still, it seems to us that the system has shown significant limitations.
 Consumers are subject to thevolatilityof a wholesale market price that can fluctuate within a single year from 80 euros/MWh to peaks of over 1,000 euros/MWh for an essential commodity.
-We believe it would be desirable to return to a much more centralized organization of the electricity sector, where regulated retail prices would once again be based on production costs.
+We believe it would be desirable to return to a much more centralized organization of the electricity sector, in which regulated retail prices would once again be based on production costs.

-In this context, a fundamental overhaul of the electricity sector’s structure must be undertaken.
-Energy ministers from the European Union’s member states have recentlybegun discussions.
-It remains to be seen whether this will result in nothing more than a few quick fixes.
+In this context, a far-reaching reform of the electricity sector’s organization must be undertaken.
+The energy ministers of the European Union’s member states have very recentlybegun discussions.
+It remains to be seen whether these discussions will result in nothing more than a few more stopgap measures.

 François Mirabel, Professor of Energy and Transportation Economics, University of Montpellier